Douglas Bader: Prisoner of war

 The Germans treated Bader with great respect.
 When Bader was taken prisoner, he was sent to a hospital in Saint-Omer, near the place where his father's grave is located.
 On leaving the hospital, Colonel Adolf Galland and his pilots invited him on to their airfield and they received him as a friend.
 Bader was cordially invited to sit in the cockpit of Galland's personal Bf 109.
 Bader asked Galland if it was possible to test the 109 by "a flight around the airfield".
 Galland laughingly refused.

 Bader had lost a prosthetic leg when escaping his disabled aircraft.
-When he had baled out, Bader's right prosthetic leg became trapped in the aircraft and he escaped only when the leg's retaining straps snapped after he pulled the ripcord on his parachute.
+When he had baled out, his right prosthetic leg became trapped in the aircraft and he escaped only when the leg's retaining straps snapped after he pulled the ripcord on his parachute.
 Galland notified the British of his damaged leg and offered them safe passage to drop off a replacement.
 Hermann Göring himself gave the green light for the operation.
 The British responded on 19 August 1941 with the "Leg Operation"—an RAF bomber was allowed to drop a new prosthetic leg by parachute to St Omer, a Luftwaffe base in occupied France, as part of Circus 81 involving six Bristol Blenheims and a sizeable fighter escort including 452 Squadron.

 The Germans were less impressed when, task done, the bombers proceeded on to their bombing mission to Gosnay Power Station near Bethune, although bad weather prevented the target being attacked.
 Galland stated in an interview that the aircraft dropped the leg after bombing Galland's airfield.
 Galland did not meet Bader again until mid-1945, when he, Günther Rall and Hans-Ulrich Rudel arrived at RAF Tangmere as prisoners of war.
 Bader, according to Rall, personally arranged for Rudel, a fellow amputee, to be fitted with an artificial leg.